metricsnow/State-based-AI-Workflow-Orchestrator/project/docs/langchain-ollama-integration-guide.md

 ## Overview

-This guide documents the LangChain-Ollama integration setup (TASK-026) for using Ollama LLM models with LangChain and LangGraph workflows.
+This guide documents the LangChain-Ollama integration setup (TASK-026, TASK-033) for using Ollama LLM models with LangChain and LangGraph workflows.

+**Status**: ✅ TASK-033 Complete - Integration module implemented and tested

 ## Package Installation